Tulare County, California: Public transportation

-Tulare County Area Transit (TCaT) provides a intracounty bus service linking the population centers.
+Tulare County Area Transit (TCaT) provides an intracounty bus service linking the population centers.
 One TCaT route connects to Delano in Kern County.

 The cities of Tulare, Porterville, and Visalia have their own local intracity bus services.

-Greyhound and Orange Belt Stages provide long-distance, intercity bus service outside the county.
+Greyhound Lines provides long-distance, intercity bus service outside the county.

 Airports

-The Porterville Municipal Airport, located 3 nmi from Downtown Porterville, has very limited commercial passenger service with WestAir.
+The Porterville Municipal Airport, located 3 nmi from Downtown Porterville.
 The airport offers general aviation to the public; it is also home to Porterville Air Attack Base on the south part of the airport.
 The Visalia Municipal Airport is a city-owned airport for the city of Visalia, California.
 Mefford Field is a city-owned general aviation airport located in Tulare.

 The nearest full-operation commercial airports are Bakersfield's Meadows Field Airport to the south, and Fresno's Fresno Yosemite International Airport to the north.
+V-LINE buses operate daily service between the Visalia Transit Center and the Fresno Airport.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense, as of 2019.